1:1 Meeting Templates: Guide your team to better conversations

 Regular 1:1 meetings are crucial for managers and employees to stay informed and build a trusting relationship.
 When used effectively, the 1:1 Meeting is a powerful tool for improving employee engagement, productivity, and retention.

 However, new managers often lack the experience of knowing what to ask, and employees may not know what they can discuss in a 1:1 meeting.
-After talking to the users of our performance management tool, we realized there was a need to provide guidance to help employees have more productive meetings.

 More guidance, more structure, more value